Doing Business Buckeye Style

 - buckeyelink.osu.edu This go-to site includes answers to frequently asked questions, self-help tutorials, alerts, updates, important dates and more.
 It is also where students log in to their Student Center.

-- My Student Center: From registering for classes to paying fees, this secure self-service site is where students manage their business.
+- My Buckeye Link: From registering for classes to paying fees, this secure self-service site is where students manage their business with the university.

 FOCUS ON FINANCES

 - Financial aid awards Aid may include scholarships, grants, loans and Federal Work Study.
 Need is determined each year by the information provided on the Free Application for Federal Student Aid (FAFSA).
-Students view, accept and manage aid through their Student Center.
+Students view, accept and manage aid through their Buckeye Link.

-- TOPP Students can enroll in the Tuition Option Payment Plan (TOPP) each semester for a fee, which divides the cost of tuition, housing, and fees into three payments.
+- Tuition Option Payment Plan (TOPP): Students can enroll in the TOPP each semester for a $30 fee, which divides the cost of tuition, housing, and fees into four monthly payments.

-- Know your payment options The preferred – and easiest – method of payment is online through ePayment.
+- Know your payment options: The preferred – and easiest – method of payment is online through ePayment.
 Students, or their designated guardians, can pay using a personal checking or savings account, or credit card.
-(Note: The Ohio State University charges a non-refundable 2.75% fee per transaction.)
+(Note: The Ohio State University charges a non-refundable 2.75% credit card fee per transaction.)

 KNOW THE POLICY

 - Sharing information A student’s privacy is protected under the Family Education Rights and Privacy Act (FERPA).
-However, students may select to release academic, financial aid and account information to designees through the Student Information Release link in the Personal Information section of the Student Center.
+However, students may select to release academic, financial aid and account information to designees through the Student Information Release link in the Personal Information section of the Buckeye Link.

-- Health insurance Ohio State requires students enrolled at least half-time to have health insurance and assesses a fee each year for the Comprehensive Student Health Insurance Plan.
-Most students can waive participation and have the fee removed each year with proof of adequate coverage under another health insurance plan.
+- Health insurance: Ohio State requires students enrolled at least half-time to have health insurance and assesses a fee each year for the Comprehensive Student Health Insurance Plan.
+Students may elect to then waive participation and have the fee removed each year with proof of adequate coverage under another health insurance plan.

 - From fee payment and filling out the FAFSA to adding courses and changing meal plans, being aware of and meeting deadlines is a MUST for success at Ohio State.
 For important dates and deadlines, including those for late fee payment penalties and forfeitures of paid fees, see Ohio State’s Academic Calendar at go.osu.edu/bigcal.